iamdcj/javascripts/src/types/composite/object/README.md

 ### Keeping it clean
-Storing values in a common wrapper makes more sense than a bunch of separately initialised bindings, especially when related in some wa - by combining them into object 'buckets' bindings can have a clear relationship by their wrapper name, and can also be better shielded from namespace collisions.
+Storing values in a common wrapper makes more sense than a bunch of separately initialised bindings, especially when related in some wayl; by combining them into object 'buckets', bindings can have a clear relationship by their wrapper name, and can also be better shielded from potential namespace collisions.

 ```
 const DavidsGivenName = "David";